 This means you’ve made it into the top ten games in your category!
 Amazing!
-You will be invited to attend the BAFTA YGD award ceremony.
 Someone from our team will be in touch and let you know all the details you need to know about participation in the virtual Ceremony, prizes etc.

-Telephone calls will be made to the short listed entrants and their parent/guardian after 25 April 2018 in order to check eligibility.
+Telephone calls will be made to the short listed entrants and their parent/guardian in order to check eligibility.
 Telephone calls may be recorded for reference purposes.